Top 100 transfer offers to major in Biology in the US

 In the short term, I want to specialize in an area of Biology.
 I am considering between Marine Biology or Environmental Biology.
 My long-term plan is to use what I have learned to support change when it comes to the environmental crisis that has taken over the whole world.

-Why did you choose to study at Kings Concordia?
+Why did you choose to study at Kings New York?

-I think the most interesting drive is how close Concordia is to New York City.
-What made me stay here was how although Concordia is a small school, I feel like it is incredibly diverse, when it comes to ethnicity and nationality.
+I think the most interesting drive is how close Kings is to New York City.
+What made me stay here was how although it is a small school, I feel like it is incredibly diverse, when it comes to ethnicity and nationality.
 In many ways, it's more diverse than even some of the biggest schools in the US.

 What is your favorite class?